finkbeca/Notes/content/docs/Front-End/react.md

 ### UseState
 useState lets us "remember" a value within a component function.
 A component function may called many times thus var or let may get reset.
 React can remember state variables with UseState.

-The useState hook takes a single argument our intial state and returns an array containing two elements: state: the current state, setState a function to update our state.
+The useState hook takes a single argument our initial state and returns an array containing two elements: state: the current state, setState a function to update our state.
 UseState hook can store any type of value, number, string, array, object
 Example:
 ``` const [dogAge setdogAge] = useState(2)```
 <br/>